aircrushin/toilex/DEPLOYMENT.md

-# Deployment Guide for TOILEX
+# Deployment Guide for powpdr

-This guide covers deploying your TOILEX app to production.
+This guide covers deploying your powpdr app to production.

 ## Architecture

-TOILEX is now **100% serverless** and can be deployed entirely on Vercel! 🎉
+powpdr is now **100% serverless** and can be deployed entirely on Vercel! 🎉

 The app uses:
 - React Router v7 for the frontend and API routes